 Hopefully, you find what you’re looking for here.
 If not, why not try another list?
 We have many.
 Perhaps the best Switch games list?
 Or the best Switch Metroidvanias list, for all you backtrackers?
-Or maybe you want to know what’s coming up this year for Switch?
-Lucky you, as our rundown of all the Nintendo Direct February 2022 news has everything you need.
+Or maybe you want to know our thoughts on the Persona Switch games, so check out our Persona 4 Switch review or our Persona 3 Switch review.

 Now, let’s get into our list of the best games like Pokémon on Nintendo Switch.

 SMT is a revered JRPG series from Atlus, the developers of Persona (which is actually a Megami Tensei spin-off).
 You can get both Shin Megami Tensei III and Shin Megami Tensei V on the Switch, and both are absolutely good, but SMT V is exceptional.
 They’re incredibly difficult RPGs, but they do involve capturing, raising, and fusing demons and using them in battle.
 Enslaving sentient creatures!
 That’s so Pokémon.
 (Also check out our Shin Megami Tensei V review to see why it’s so good).

 Have you ever wanted to create a farm of Pokémon, except they all looked like slimes from Dragon Quest going out trick or treating?
 Then Slime Rancher is for you.
 You take on the role of Beatrix LeBeau and set out to become a rancher, raising slimes, creating plorts, and having a good time doing it.
 If you wanna become a pro-rancher, check out our Slime Rancher slimes guide for a helping hand.

 Slime Rancher: Portable Edition Slime Rancher: Portable Edition $24.99 Network N earns affiliate commission from qualifying sales.

 Dragon Quest XI: Echoes of an Elusive Age